chloejones9464/whos-getting-the-next-round/README.md

 ### User Stories

-Here you'll find the user stories for my project, I have both [HTML/CSS](html-css-us.md) and [JavaScript](javascript-us.md) user stories.
+[Here](userstories.md) you'll find the user stories for my project, I have combined the HTML and JavaScript user stories.

-Both links contain screenshots of the user stories in my GitHub project and will have corresponding screenshots/screen recordings of the completed tasks.
+This link contain screenshots of the user stories in my GitHub project and will have corresponding screenshots/screen recordings of the completed tasks.

 ### Wireframes
 Please follow this link to the Wireframes.